Fort McPherson is located on the Dempster Highway, 114 miles south of Inuvik on the Peel River.

 Fort McPherson was named in 1848 for Murdoch McPherson, chief trader of the Hudson’s Bay Co., which had established its first posts in the area 8 years before.

-Today, this Dene Indian settlement depends on subsistence fishing and hunting, trapping (mostly muskrat and mink), handicrafts, government employment, and commercial enterprises.
+In addition to subsistence fishing and hunting, income is earned from trapping (mostly muskrat and mink), handicrafts, government employment, and commercial enterprises.

 - Photos and artifacts depicting the history and way of life of the community are displayed in the Chief Julius School.